AMReX-Astro/Nyx/Docs/paper/paper.md

 of different cosmological and reionization scenarios, enabling users to produce mock universes for a variety of physically relevant models.

-While we do best effort to enable Nyx to efficiently run on any general Linux-type machine, our main targets are high-performance computer architectures, and massively parallel simulations needed for cosmological and astrophysical research.
+Our main targets are high-performance computer architectures, and massively parallel simulations needed for cosmological and astrophysical research.
+For that reason, we made a best effort to enable Nyx to efficiently run on any general Linux-type machine;
+we do not focus on iOS, but from the previous experience, Nyx fairly smoothly installs and runs on Mocs too.

 # Acknowledgements